plugorgau/bbb-render/README.md

 Editing Services project.

 ```
-./make-xges.py presentation_dir presentation.xges
+./make-xges.py outdir presentation.xges
 ```

-The project can be previewed using the following command:
+In addition to being viewable in Pitivi, the project can be previewed using the following command:

 ```
 ges-launch-1.0 --load presentation.xges